miranda-r-evans/AirBnB_clone/README.md

 # HBNB

-## This is the console for the Holberton Airbnb clone project.
-The command interpreter can be used to store objects in and retrieve objects from a JSON.
+This is the console /command interpreter for the Holberton Airbnb clone project.
+The console can be used to store objects in and retrieve objects from a JSON.

 ### Supported classes:
 * BaseModel